Philippines Halts Aid Talks With Backers Of UN Rights Probe Into Drug War - UrduPoint

 Manila, (APP - UrduPoint / Pakistan Point News - 21st Sep, 2019 ) :Philippine President Rodrigo Duterte's administration has ordered the suspension of all loan and grant talks with foreign governments that backed a United Nations resolution to review human rights abuses during his signature anti-drug war.

-The Iceland-sponsored UN Human Rights Council resolution passed by a minority vote in July, drawing the ire of Duterte, who bristles at Western condemnation of his campaign which has killed thousands and drawn international condemnation but is widely supported by Filipinos.
+The Iceland-sponsored UN Human Rights Council resolution passed by a minority vote in July, drawing a sharp riposte from Duterte, who bristles at Western condemnation of his campaign which has killed thousands and drawn international condemnation but is widely supported by Filipinos.

-Duterte's chief aide Salvador Medialdea, in a memorandum which he signed "by order of the president", instructed all government agencies to cut off all official development aid talks with the 18 countries that voted for the resolution.
+Last month, Duterte's chief aide issued a memorandum which he signed "by order of the president" to cut off all official development aid talks with the countries that voted for the resolution, according to the document.

-The order, noting the "administration's strong rejection of the resolution", was issued August 27 but only revealed in local media reports late Friday.
+The memorandum was issued to the heads of all government agencies by Executive Secretary Salvador Medialdea on August 27 and was posted on the official website of the Bureau of Customs but was taken down Saturday.

-Duterte's spokesman Salvador Panelo on Friday denied the president's office had issued the memorandum, and a copy posted to the Bureau of Customs website was taken down Saturday.
+"All concerned officials are DIRECTED to suspend negotiations for and signing of all loan and grant agreements with the governments of the countries that co-sponsored and/or voted in favour of the aforesaid resolution," it said.

 The amount of aid that would be held up by the order was not known.